jacobkap/crime_data/README.md

-Crime data from the UCR and other sources.

 This will be an ongoing process to create a single dataset for research related to crime.
 The single data is called "master\_crime".
 The datasets currently included here are:

 1.  ucr\_offenses\_clearances - [UCR Offenses Known and Clearances by Arrest 1960-2015](http://www.icpsr.umich.edu/icpsrweb/NACJD/series/57)